-Healthcare reform measures could hinder or prevent our products' commercial success.
+Healthcare reform measures, including those targeting Medicare or Medicaid, could hinder or prevent our products' commercial success.

-There may well be legislative and regulatory proposals at the federal and state levels directed at containing or lowering the cost of health care.
+There may well be legislative and regulatory proposals at the federal and state levels directed at containing or lowering the cost of health care, including such efforts to reduce Medicare and Medicaid spending.
 We cannot predict the initiatives that may be adopted in the future or their full impact.
 The continuing efforts of the government, insurance companies, managed care organizations and other payors of healthcare services to contain or reduce costs of health care may adversely affect: